 - IPv6 enabled server costs up to 50% less than a normal VPS server

-- A perfect DigitalOcean alternative that offers not only cloud instances but also the block storage, bare mettle servers, kubernates engine, object storage, Load balancers and lot more.
+- A perfect DigitalOcean alternative that offers not only cloud instances but also block storage, bare metal servers, Kubernetes engine, object storage, load balancers, and a lot more.

 - Though you’re charged on an hourly basis for a cloud instance, you will still be billed if there is a stopped cloud server in your dashboard.